 Book now, the trip is selling

-A valid driver's licence is needed to operate the snowmobiles
+A valid driver's license is needed to operate the snowmobiles